How to sell your home and buy another

 You pay no extra fees or commission.

-Buyer completes the “offer to purchase” and applies for finance
+• 1.
+Buyer signs the Offer to Purchase contract and applies for finance

 • Your buyer will apply for finance from the bank.